Educational Development (NASDAQ:EDUC) Updates Q1 2022 Earnings Guidance

-Educational Development (NASDAQ:EDUC) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $0.380-$0.410 for the period.
+Educational Development (NASDAQ:EDUC) updated its first quarter 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $0.380-$0.410 for the period.
 The company issued revenue guidance of $40.80 million-$40.80 million.

-Educational Development (NASDAQ:EDUC) last released its quarterly earnings data on Wednesday, May 12th.
-The company reported $0.25 earnings per share (EPS) for the quarter.
-Educational Development had a return on equity of 34.84% and a net margin of 6.17%.
-The firm had revenue of $40.34 million during the quarter.
+Educational Development (NASDAQ:EDUC) last posted its quarterly earnings data on Wednesday, May 12th.
+The company reported $0.25 EPS for the quarter.
+Educational Development had a net margin of 6.17% and a return on equity of 34.84%.
+The business had revenue of $40.34 million for the quarter.

 Educational Development Company Profile